-Just two months conscious and proper practice of regular meditation completely rebuilds the human brain.
+Just two months of conscious and proper practice of regular meditation seem to completely rebuild the human brain.

 This sensational conclusion was made by a team of scientists at Harvard Medical School.
 The results of the study were published in a special edition of Psychiatry Research: Neuroimaging.

 The experiment was conducted on 16 volunteers who participated in the 8-week program aimed to reduce stress through mindfulness, developed by the Centre for Mindfulness (University of Massachusetts Medical School).

 In weekly sessions, participants were trained to focus on the awareness of their body’s senses, feelings, and states of mind.
 Moreover, they had to meditate at home in their spare time.

 All participants underwent MRI brain scanning before and after the training program.
 A comparison of the results showed an increase in gray matter in the hippocampus, a brain structure involved in-memory processing, and in some other areas of the brain associated with self-awareness and introspection.